-"Set up, set up.
-Rose, I don't ever want to see that monster again."
+"Set up, set up with him.
+Rose, are you mad.
+I don't ever want to see that monster again."

 "Look, love, just have a think about it.
 I was talking to Ray in the pub and he really likes you."
 Rose picked her coat up from the back of a chair.
 "I won't be long and then we'll all get together and sort it out."

-Jane stood watching Rose leave and felt appalled that her friend thought it such a trivial matter.
-She remained quiet and still for a few moments, gazing blankly across the room, until she heard the front door bang shut.
-She wanted to freshen up, but she had no wish to go down to the bathroom.
-There was no more hot water in the kettle and she didn't want to wait for the kettle to boil again.
-She wanted to be out of the house before the others returned.
-She quickly washed her face from the cold-water tap before stuffing her things into her case and hurrying from the flat.
+I stood watching Rose leave and felt appalled that my friend thought it such a trivial matter.
+I remained quiet and still for a few moments, gazing blankly across the room until I heard the front door bang shut.
+I wanted to freshen up, but I had no wish to go down to the bathroom.
+There was no more hot water in the kettle and I didn't want to wait for the kettle to boil again.
+I wanted to be out of the house before the others returned.
+I quickly washed my face from the cold-water tap before stuffing my things into my case and hurrying from the flat.

-She rushed up the road to the cafe, knowing that Carol would be there.
-Sunday was her odd job day and she had told Jane that she always spent it cleaning and maintaining the cafe.
-Jane had offered to help her, but Carol told her the cook would usually call in to give her a hand and Jane was not fond of the cook.
+I rushed up the road to the cafe, knowing that Carol would be there.
+Sunday was her odd job day and she had told me that she always spent it cleaning and maintaining the cafe.
+I had offered to help her, but Carol told me that the cook would usually call in to give her a hand and I was not fond of the cook.

 Carol lived with her mother not far from the cafe.
-She had told Jane they had a spare room that she could move into if she had any problems.
-Jane dearly wished she had taken up the offer earlier.
-Although Carol was a lot older than she was, Jane thought that they seemed to get on well and Carol was now the only friend that she had in the world.
-She knew there was something special about Carol.
-Jane had only been there for just over a week, but there was closeness between them that she couldn't quite explain.
+She had told me they had a spare room that I could move into if I had any problems.
+I dearly wished I had taken up the offer earlier.
+Although Carol was a lot older than me, I thought that we seemed to get on well and Carol was now the only friend that I had in the world.
+I knew there was something special about Carol.
+I had only been there for just over a week, but there was closeness between us that I couldn't quite explain.

-The closed sign was on the window, but she saw Carol's coat on the hook and could hear the radio playing.
-She opened the door and walked in, putting her case on one of the tables.
-There were noises coming from the kitchen and she walked through, unprepared for the sight that confronted her.
+The closed sign was on the window, but I saw Carol's coat on the hook and could hear the radio playing.
+I opened the door and walked in, putting my case on one of the tables.
+There were noises coming from the kitchen and I walked through, unprepared for the sight that confronted me.
 Carol was leaning against the wall engaged in sexual intercourse with the cook.
-Jane stood and stared as if frozen to the spot with her eyebrows raised and her mouth open.
+I stood and stared as if frozen to the spot with my eyebrows raised and my mouth open.

-The cook looked at her and grinned, but looked away and carried on as if he were further excited by her appearance.
+The cook looked at me and grinned, but looked away and carried on as if he were further excited by my appearance.

-Carol reacted differently when she noticed Jane at the kitchen door and she yelled angrily at her, "get out, get out," and shoved the cook away while adjusting her clothing.
+Carol reacted differently when she noticed me at the kitchen door and she yelled angrily at me, "get out, get out," and shoved the cook away while adjusting her clothing.

-Jane turned and ran back through the cafe grabbing her case as she went past the table.
-Her case was banging on her legs as she struggled to run along the pavement.
-All she wanted now was to be back home with her family and friends.
-She began to regret leaving home and longed to be back in the comfort and relative safety of her own room.
-She hurried along to the Underground station and caught a train to Victoria and then a coach to Bedford and home.
+I turned and ran back through the cafe grabbing my case as I went past the table.
+My case was banging on my legs as I struggled to run along the pavement.
+What the hell is wrong with these people?
+All I wanted now was to be back home with my family and friends.
+I began to regret leaving home and longed to be back in the comfort and relative safety of my own room.
+I hurried along to the Underground station and caught a train to Victoria and then a coach to Bedford and home.

-Jane walked up to her house and stood at the door hoping that it wouldn't be her mother that answered the doorbell, but it was.
-To her surprise, her mother showed signs of obvious relief and she threw her arms around Jane as she welcomed her back home.
-Her family made a fuss of her, but within days, the relief of her safe return was replaced by resentment that she had sneaked off and left home in the first place.
-Her father returned to being indifferent and her mother to being hostile.
+I walked up to my house and stood at the door hoping that it wouldn't be my mother that answered the doorbell, but it was.
+To my surprise, my mother showed signs of obvious relief and she threw her arms around me as she welcomed me back home.
+My family made a fuss of me, but within days, the relief of my safe return was replaced by resentment that I had sneaked off and left home in the first place.
+My father returned to being indifferent and my mother to being hostile.

-The weeks flowed past and although she was showing all the signs, it still took a while for Jane to admit it to herself that she was pregnant.
-She received confirmation from her doctor, but she was frightened to tell her mother and kept the worry and despair to herself for a few more weeks.
-She was waiting for her mother to be in one of her better moods before telling her, hoping she would help and support her, but fearing she may not.
+The weeks flowed past and although I was showing all the signs, it still took a while for me to admit it to myself that I was pregnant.
+I received confirmation from my doctor, but I was frightened to tell my mother and kept the worry and despair to my self for a few more weeks.
+I was waiting for my mother to be in one of her better moods before telling her, hoping she would help and support me, but fearing she may not.

 "Your dad's thinking about getting a car.
 That lot at number twelve have got two cars now.
 Goodness knows why they want two cars.
 Just bloody showing off."